Top Tips For Shopping with Infants and Toddlersby Elizabeth MacDonald

 - Pack Snacks: Without fail, every time you walk into a store, everyone will magically be hungry.
 Pack more than one snack option.

 - Use the Potty: Potty-learning toddlers have a very short span of time to get to a potty before they have an accident.
 Travel with a potty in your trunk.

 - Go Slow – kid pace if possible: The easiest way to trigger a meltdown is to go faster than your tot can manage.
 Imagine being their size and seeing so many legs everywhere.
 It has to be overwhelming to be told to “hurry up” and not even understand where they are going.
 Slow your pace and let your little one explore a bit.

 - Bring a change of clothes: Poop happens.
 Puke happens.
 Life happens.
 Just be prepared for it.

 - Give young kids a job: Pushing carts, hunting an item off the shelves, holding something, kids love to be included.
 This is also a way to help them learn to shop.

 - Limit your time: Do not overextend your timeline.
 Little kids (and babies) will become overstimulated, bored, or exhausted faster than you will.
 Don’t try to stop at more than one store.
 Keep your trip and time from home on a reasonable timeline.

 - Be organized: Know what you need and where it is located.
-If you are just going on a leisurely shopping trip (with your kids??) then try to plan it around any nap times.
+If you are just going on a leisurely shopping trip then try to plan it around any nap times.
 Nap times can work in your favor if you babywear.

-- Do What You Need To Do: This is my best piece of advice.
-You will probably never see the other customers again in your life, so forget about them and love your baby in whatever way he needs.
+- Do What You Need To Do: You will probably never see the other customers again in your life, so forget about them and love your baby in whatever way he needs.
 Do not lose your cool.
-Sit on the floor and just hold him.
-Stay as long as needed, or bail as fast as possible.
+Sit on the floor and just hold him if needed!
 You do you, mama.